Trail Report: Antigo / Langlade County

 The Langlade County snowmobile clubs are a proud and dedicated group who would like to share their sport with you.
 As a snowmobiler, you will get a firsthand look at nature’s winter wonderland.
 Snowmobiling is a fun, healthful recreation for people of all ages.
 Nearly floating over the snow on a machine is a thrilling experience!
 Although joining a club isn’t a riding requirement, it is a great way to contribute to the sport.
 If you would like to join a club, please contact a club representative.
 Club contacts can be obtained from the Langlade County Forestry Department.

 The Langlade County Wisconsin Snowmobile Council, organized in 1974, is compromised of delegates of all area snowmobile clubs.
-Including: Antigo Sno-Drifters, Bryant Ridge Runners, Deerbrook Bridge Runners, Elcho Sno-Devils, Lily Sno-Birds, Northwoods Boulder Lake Snow Goers, 100 Mile Snow Safari, Phlox Winter Knights, Polar Blazers, Summit Brush Busters, and Tombstone-Pickerel Sno Club.
-The Langlade County Recreation Coordinator, along with the Council, orchestrates the snowmobile and winter ATV programs for the county.
+Including: Antigo Sno-Drifters, Bryant Ridge Runners, Deerbrook Bridge Runners, Elcho Sno-Devils, Lily Sno-Birds, Northwoods Boulder Lake Snow Goers, 100 Mile Snow Safari, Phlox Winter Knights, Polar Blazers, and Tombstone-Pickerel Sno Club.
+The Langlade County Forestry and Recreation Department, along with the Council, orchestrates the snowmobile and winter ATV programs for the county.

 The snowmobile trails that traverse the county are primarily located on private property.
 Trails flow through highlands, hardwoods, pine forests, low lying bogs filled with spruce and tamarack, and wide-open spaces of frozen lakes and farmer’s fields.
 The clubs work very hard to obtain and retain these trails.
 It is imperative that riders stay on marked trails, and respect other people’s property; after all, they are who make it possible for you to ride.
 Without private landowners, Langlade County’s Trails would be a small fraction of what they are today.